 - Lost Tools of Writing, Level One Student Workbook; Portable Walls for Structure and Style Students from IEW

 - Award-winning Literature that will be read for U.S. Literature and Composition

-- Brady, by Jean Fritz; Bound for Oregon, by Jean Van Leeuwen; Across Five Aprils, by Irene Hunt; Little Town on the Prairie, by Laura Ingalls Wilder; All-of-a-Kind Family, by Sydney Taylor; Blue Willow, by Doris Gates; Homer Price, by Robert McCloskey.
+- Brady, by Jean Fritz; Bound for Oregon, by Jean Van Leeuwen; Across Five Aprils, by Irene Hunt; Little Town on the Prairie, by Laura Ingalls Wilder; Ashes of Roses, by MJ Auchr; Blue Willow, by Doris Gates; Miracles on Maple Hill, by Virginia Sorensen.

 Prerequisites for U.S. Literature and Composition: IEW experience helpful, but not required.

 This class is also appropriate for 9th-grade students who want a solid Literature and Composition class.